A resource for tools, techniques, and best practices for virtual events, hybrid events, online event-based learning, and perpetual communities.

 Revenue & Funding: Sponsor & Exhibitor/ Paid Program

 An example of a large paid registration event is the Social Media Marketing World event.
 This event found success with a hybrid model, in which there is both a physical event with paid registration and a virtual event running in conjunction.
-Registration fee is $695 per registrant, generating significant revenue from both online and physical registrations.
+The registration fee is $695 per registrant, generating significant revenue from both online and physical registrations.

-Many events rely on sponsors/exhibitors/partners to augment revenue as well as to add additional value to the attendee’s event experience via content, connections or solutions.
+Many events rely on sponsors/exhibitors/partners to augment revenue as well as to add additional value to the attendee’s event experience via content, connections, or solutions.
 You’ll need a plan to identify and secure sponsors including developing compelling sponsor opportunities, marketing materials, and sales strategy.

 Engagement at an online event directly impacts the degree to which attendees are participating in the various activities at your event.
-Generally, the more participation an attendee or speaker or sponsor have around the event, the more successful they will be and the more emotionally connected to the event’s experiences.
+Generally, the more participation an attendee speaker or sponsor have around the event, the more successful they will be and the more emotionally connected to the event’s experiences.

 Depending on the participant, engagement can be measured by sessions attended, items downloaded, polls taken, chats with other participants, social media activity, sponsors visited, meetings held, inquiries made, demos watched, questions asked, questions answered, or connections made.